Siege of Ctesiphon (637): Fall of Ctesiphon

 Taq-i Kisra, the ruined arch that is the only existing structure in Ctesiphon, was built by Khosrow I after the Lazic War in 540, which was part of the Persian imperial palace and served as a mosque after the Muslim conquest in 637.

 After the occupation of Bahurasīr, only about 750 meters of the width of the Tigris separated the Muslims and Ctesiphon.
 However, the river was full and there were no boats available for Muslims that would allow them to cross.
-The Sassanian forces at Ctesiphon were commanded by generals Mihran and Farrukhzad, brother of General Rostam Farrokhzād, killed in the battle of al-Qādisiyyah.
+The Sasanian forces at Ctesiphon were commanded by generals Mihran and Farrukhzad, brother of General Rostam Farrokhzād, killed in the battle of al-Qādisiyyah.

 The Persian volunteers who had accepted the power of the Muslims showed Sa'd a downstream site where they could cross the river, but it was not too sure if such a transaction would be possible, given the high water level.
 The following morning Sa'd asked volunteers to cross the river on horseback.
 At first a group of six volunteer knights, at the command of Asim ibn 'Amr al-Tamimi entered the river to wade through it.
-A detachment of Sassanid cavalry was sent to intercept them, thus entering into the waters of the Tigris.
+A detachment of Sasanian cavalry was sent to intercept them, thus entering into the waters of the Tigris.
 In the clash that followed, the Muslims had the best, finally putting foot on the eastern shore.
 The first group of volunteers was immediately followed by other horse-drawn formations.
 The infantry was probably also sent on the eastern shore of the Tigris with boats moored on the shore.

-The Sassanian forces were too inferior to offer effective resistance to Muslims, and so Ctesiphon fell.
-Led by Asim ibn 'Amr, Muslim forces entered the Sassanian capital.
+The Sasanian forces were too inferior to offer effective resistance to Muslims, and so Ctesiphon fell.
+Led by Asim ibn 'Amr, Muslim forces entered the Sasanian capital.
 The columns entered the center of the city without finding any Persian resistance.
 They reached the White Palace (Taq-i Kisra), home of the Persian government, and occupied it.
 Ctesiphon fell in the Arab hands without any battle.